bitcoinops/bitcoinops.github.io/_topics/en/hwi.md

 ---
-title: Hardware Wallet Interaction (HWI)
+title: Hardware Wallet Interface (HWI)

 ## Required.
 At least one category to which this topic belongs.
 See
 ## schema for options